boazsegev/facil.io/docs/_SOURCE/0.8.x/fio.md

 #define fio_connect(...) fio_connect((struct fio_connect_args){__VA_ARGS__})
 ```

+The `fio_connect` function establishes a TCP/IP or Unix socket connection.

 The `fio_connect` function is shadowed by the `fio_connect` MACRO, which allows the function to accept "named arguments", similar to [`fio_listen](#fio_listen).

 The following arguments are supported:

 * `port`:

     The remote network service / port.
-A NULL or "0" port indicates a Unix socket connection should be attempted.
+A NULL port indicates a Unix socket connection should be attempted.

         // type:
         const char *port;